-Resolution Into a Committee of the Whole House .78 Rules Governing Operations .79 Resolution Into a Committee of the Whole House Rules Governing Operations Motion for a Call of the Committee of the Whole Handling of a Bill Failure to Complete Work at Any Sitting
+51. Resolution Into a Committee of the Whole House 79

+52. Rules Governing Operations 80

+Motion for a Call of the Committee of the Whole

+Handling of a Bill

+Failure to Complete Work at Any Sitting

 Chapter F. Select and Interim Study Committees